matheusggds/study-stuffs/fmasters_full-stack/readme.md

 Somone who can build an application from start to finish

 ### Command Line

+**GUI**: Graphical User Interface

+Why Command Line?
+Command line exists in every SO, since ever, and you can do so mutch things always equal.

 - **cd** - change directory
 - **ls** - list directory
 - **pwd** - print working